Chin-Sen Ting

-Chin-Sen Ting is a Taiwanese-American physicist and an academic.
-He is a distinguished professor of physics at the University of Houston.
+Chin-Sen Ting is a Taiwanese-American physicist, He is a distinguished professor of physics at the University of Houston.

 Through his research, Ting has explored condensed matter theories in semiconductors, magnetism, superconductivity, and correlated electron systems, focusing on solid state systems using methods like diagrammatic many body theory and Monte Carlo simulations.
 His works have been published in academic journals, including Physical Review B and Physical Review Letters.

 Education

-Ting earned a Bachelor of Science degree from National Taiwan University in 1961, a Master of Science degree from National Tsing Hua University in 1965, and a Ph.D. in Physics from the University of California-San Diego in 1970.
+Ting earned a Bachelor of Science degree from National Taiwan University in 1961, a Master of Science degree from National Tsing Hua University in 1965, and a Ph.D. in Physics from the University of California, San Diego in 1970.

 Career

 Ting served as a postdoctoral research associate at New York University and Brown University from 1970 to 1976.
 Subsequently, he joined the University of Houston in 1976, where he held positions as assistant professor and associate professor until 1985.
 Since 1985, he has been a professor of physics at the University of Houston.